-To roast the chicken, pre-heat oven to 375°F. Cover a rimmed baking sheet with foil.
+- Pre-heat the oven to 375°F. Cover a rimmed baking sheet with parchment or foil.
 Place chicken breasts on the baking sheet and season with salt and pepper.
 Roast in oven until chicken reaches 160-165 degrees, about 30-40 minutes.
 Remove from oven and cool.
-If you are going to complete the enchiladas now, turn oven down to 350 degrees.
+If you are going to complete the enchiladas now, turn the oven down to 350°F degrees.
 When chicken is cool enough to handle, remove skin and shred meat.
-You should have about 3 1/2 cups.
+You should have about 3 ½ cups.
 Save any extra for chicken salad or soft tacos.

-- Make the filling.
-In a large bowl, mix shredded chicken, corn, cilantro, green onions and about ½ cup of the tomatillo.
+- In a large bowl, mix shredded chicken, corn, cilantro, green onions and about ½ cup of the tomatillo.
 Season with salt and pepper to taste.